msymeonides/Migrate3D/README.md

 Migrate3D was created with ease of use in mind, to that end a graphical user interface (GUI) was implemented.
 This includes easy file open dialogs, user-adjustable parameters, and a progress bar.
 We welcome feedback and intend to support the program as resources allow.

-Migrate3D was developed by Matthew Kinahan and Menelaos Symeonides at the University of Vermont.
+Migrate3D was developed by Matthew Kinahan and Menelaos Symeonides at the University of Vermont, funded by NIH R01-GM117839 (and supplement 07S1), NIH R21-AI152816, and NIH R56-AI172486 (PI: Markus Thali).

 ## Python Packages Required